Personal history of invasive breast cancer

 Inherited gene mutations and risk of a second primary breast cancer

-If you have a BRCA1, BRCA2 or other inherited gene mutation that increases the risk of breast cancer, you may have a higher risk of a second primary breast cancer compared to other women.
-Your health care provider can discuss any risk-lowering options that may be right for you.
+If you have a BRCA1, BRCA2 or other inherited gene mutation linked to an increased risk of breast cancer, you may have a higher risk of a second primary breast cancer compared to other women [37,203-206,293].

-Learn more about BRCA1 and BRCA2 gene mutations and the risk of a second primary breast cancer.
+Learn more about BRCA1 and BRCA2 inherited gene mutations and the risk of a second primary breast cancer.

 Surgery for first breast cancer and risk of a second primary breast cancer

-Women treated with lumpectomy (also called breast conserving surgery) for their first breast cancer can get a second primary cancer in either breast.
+Women treated with lumpectomy (also called breast-conserving surgery) for their first breast cancer can get a second primary cancer in either breast.

 After either type of surgery, the risk of a second breast cancer increases over time.

-- After about 25 years, up to 14 percent of women will have been diagnosed with a second breast cancer [231,235].
+• After about 25 years, 8%-10% of women will be diagnosed with a second breast cancer [207,295].

 Hormone receptor status of first breast cancer and risk of second primary breast cancer

-Women whose first breast cancer was hormone receptor-negative may have a higher risk of a second primary breast cancer compared to those whose first breast cancer was hormone receptor-positive [233,236-239].
+Women whose first breast cancer was hormone receptor-negative may have a higher risk of a second primary breast cancer compared to those whose first breast cancer was hormone receptor-positive [207,291,294,296-298].

 Personal history of ductal carcinoma in situ (DCIS)